Autumn: A Scalable Read Optimized LSM-tree based Key-Value Stores with Fast Point and Range Read Speed: LSM-tree Background

 \subsubsection{Other Merge Policies}

-A series of works~\cite {dayan2018dostoevsky,dayan2019log} focused on proposing new merge policies to achieve better point query cost and write costs trade-off.
-However, these policies are not fully read optimized as they fail to lower the range read and write cost trade offs, as shown in Figure~\ref{fig:RangeReadWriteTradeOffs}.
-In particular, Lazy-Leveling~\cite{dayan2018dostoevsky} takes inspiration from both Leveling and Tiering.
-It keeps the last level as one sorted run and all other levels as $T$ sorted runs.
-As a result, the write amplification becomes $O(T + \frac{log_{T}(N/B)}{B})$ and range read cost is $O(1 + T \cdot log_{T}(N/B))$.
-QLSM Bush~\cite{dayan2019log} achieves the best write amplification $O(1 + log_2(log_T(N/B)))$ while sacrificing range reads.
-As shown in Figure~\ref{fig:MergePolicies}, QLSM Bush organizes the data with doubly exponential more runs at smaller levels to achieve very low write amplifications.
-As a result, the range read cost becomes $O(\sqrt{T \cdot N/B})$ in which the smallest level contains roughly $O(\sqrt{T \cdot N/B})$ sorted runs.
+A series of works~\cite {dayan2018dostoevsky,dayan2019log} focused on proposing new merge policies to achieve better point query cost, while maintaining scalable write performance.
+However, these policies are not fully read optimized as they only improve point reads and not range reads.
+In particular, Lazy-Leveling~\cite{dayan2018dostoevsky} takes inspiration from both Leveling and Tiering and keeps the last level as one sorted run and all other levels as $T$ sorted runs.
+Hence, write amplification becomes $O(T + \frac{log_{T}(N/B)}{B})$ and the range read cost is $O(1 + T \cdot log_{T}(N/B))$, which has worse range read performance than Leveling.
+QLSM Bush~\cite{dayan2019log} achieves the best write amplification $O(1 + log_2(log_T(N/B)))$ while sacrificing range reads to $O(\sqrt{TN/B})$.
+As shown in Figure~\ref{fig:MergePolicies}, QLSM Bush organizes data with doubly exponential more runs at lower levels to achieve very low write amplifications.
+As a result, range read cost becomes $O(\sqrt{T \cdot N/B})$ in which the smallest level contains roughly $O(\sqrt{T \cdot N/B})$ sorted runs.
 With bloom filter optimizations, Lazy-Leveling and QLSM Bush reduce the point query cost to $O(e^{-\frac{M_{filter}}{N}})$ and $O(T \cdot e^{-\frac{M_{filter}}{N}})$ respectively.
-However, these new merge policies are not scalable in terms of range query cost and write cost.
+It is clear that the existing merge policies are not optimized in terms of range query performance.
 In contrast, Autumn focuses on optimizing for both point and range queries.
-By introducing \textbf{\policy} merge policy, Autumn matches the best point query cost by applying bloom filter optimizations and provides the best worst-case range query cost simultaneously, while maintains scalable write costs.
+By introducing the \textbf{\policy} merge policy, which uses an additional scaling factor $c$ between levels, Autumn simultaneously matches the best point query cost with and without bloom filters and provides the best worst-case range read performance, while maintaining scalable space amplification and write amplification.
 In the next section, we describe the new \policy policy and the architecture of Autumn in more detail.
-Table~\ref{tab:policy complexity} shows the trade-offs among different policies.
+Table~\ref{tab:policy complexity} shows the trade-offs among the different policies.